Duco

 Description

-The Duco box enforces a write rate limit of 200 write requests per day.
-When the limit is reached, the box rejects further write requests until the quota resets around midnight.
+The Duco box enforces a daily API write limit of 200 write requests.
+When the limit is reached, the box rejects further write requests until the quota resets shortly after midnight.

 Resolution